davsuacar/Lil-ASCII-Lab/Backlog.md

 Future:

+* ui.draw(): allow UI action (select a new agent) on paused world by decoupling draw/step loops (draw would loop drawing the same frame till user moves on)!
 * Tracker (aesthetics): Review tracker's layout (split sub-areas?).
+* Improve highlight for tracked agent? a) between brackets; b) box-characters.
 * Add color to logo at program exit.
 * Implement basic agent animation in "aspect" (2 or 3 looping chars).
 * Tracking: Maintain agents' heatmaps (where they've been around).